shaik1002/biggitlabbomb/doc/integration/saml.md

 - The `assertion_consumer_service_url` matches the provider name.
 - The `strategy_class` is explicitly set because it cannot be inferred from provider name.

-NOTE:
-When you configure multiple SAML IdPs, to ensure that SAML Group Links work, you must configure all SAML IdPs to contain group attributes in the SAML response.
-For more information, see [SAML Group Links](../user/group/saml_sso/group_sync.md).

 To set up multiple SAML IdPs: